Home Warranty Cash Out Option: What You Need to Know About Cash Settlements

 3. The company evaluates cost against your policy's per-item coverage limit.

-4. You request a cash payout instead of the repair or replacement — or the company may proactively offer one if repair isn't feasible through their network.
+4. You request a cash payout instead of the repair or replacement, or the company may proactively offer one if repair isn't feasible through their network.

 5. A check or electronic payment is issued for the amount the company would have otherwise paid for the work.

 It's important to know that once you accept a cash settlement, the claim is typically considered closed.
 You are then free to hire your own contractor and use the funds as you see fit.
+Be aware that many providers, including AHS, will not provide future coverage for that specific item until you confirm it has been repaired or replaced with proper documentation.
+For a broader view of how these decisions get made, see our guide on home warranty repair vs replace policies.

 Pincher's Pro Tip

 Request the cash option early in the claims process.
 Once a contractor has been dispatched and work has started, your ability to switch to a cash payout may be limited or eliminated entirely.
+If you're unsure whether your provider offers this, learn more about home warranty payout limits before filing.

 Compare Home Warranty Options in Ohio